omm-prakash/Multi-Agent-Trajectory-Prediction/README.md

 ## Related Works

-In this direction two recent papers, i.e., *Baller2vec* and *Baller2vec++* have made significant progress.
+In this direction I went into two recent papers, i.e., *Baller2vec* and *Baller2vec++*.
 Baller2vec introduces a multi-entity generalization of the standard Transformer that can efficiently integrate information across entities and time with minimal assumptions.
 Building on this work, baller2vec++ incorporates a specially designed `self-attention mask` and "`look-ahead`" trajectory sequences to better model statistically dependent agent trajectories.

 ![alt text](.img/mask.png)
 A simple technique for learning to forecast statistically dependent agent trajectories is to modify the baller2vec self-attention mask such that it may "look ahead" at future positions of agents whose trajectories are created previous to the agent being processed in the current time step.

 In *Rudolph et al.*, author presented a unique self-supervised technique for multiagent trajectories, and developed a masking strategy that makes masking of different trajectories independent of one another, as well as a unique transformer architecture that factorises over time and agents.
-This renders our pretraining model's encoder permutation equivariant with respect to trajectory order, making it ideal for downstream tasks that need *permutation invariance with respect to agent order*.
+This renders their pretraining model's encoder permutation equivariant with respect to trajectory order, making it ideal for downstream tasks that need *permutation invariance with respect to agent order*.

 ## Problem Formulation
-> To systematically test the essence of `agent-ID` in multi-agent trajectory prediction and the permutation invariance with respect to their order.
+> To systematically test the effect of `agent-ID` in multi-agent trajectory prediction.

 Hypothesis: The use of `agent-ID` would not help in terms of model performance in a deterministic movement environment.